Do you know the end of life signs in dogs?

 End of Life Signs in Dogs

-Before you can begin to care for your aging dog, you should know the signs of decline.
+Before you can begin to care for your aging dogs, you should know the end of life signs.
 The more you know, the faster you can act to make your pet comfortable.

 Your dog normally runs around and plays.
 They beg for their favorite treat or get excited for their favorite toy.
 But as your pet gets older, you may see this behavior change.
 As they get older, their energy levels decrease.